mintproject/mic/docs/notebooks/convert_repository.md

 !!! info
     URL must be the repository url.

 ```bash
 $ mic notebook read <repository_url>
 ```

-The commands performs the following actions:
+The commands performs the following actions for each annotated notebook in the repository:

 1. Download the repository.
 2. Build a Docker Image reading the Binder configuration files.
 3. Convert each IPython Notebook to a command line script.
 4. Generate a CWL Document for each notebook.

+!!! info
-The notebook will be ignored if it does not contain annotations,
+    The notebook will be ignored if it does not contain annotations.

 ## What is a CWL Document?